 The adventures starts with your flight to Norman Wells, a remote oil town established by Imperial Oil in 1919, on the banks of the mighty Mackenzie River.
 A second option is to arrive the day before the trip starts if you wish to check out the town, its unique visitor's center or rest off some jet lag.
-Let us know when you are arriving and we can meet you at the airport.
 We can offer suggestions for accommodation in Norman Wells.

 Following our pre-trip orientation and the repacking of personal bags we will depart Norman Wells for a one hour charter with North Wright Air to Dusty Lake.
 The upriver flight over the mountain and river is almost as exciting as the down river trip so you will want to keep your camera handy.
 Dusty Lake is set above treeline in a broad amphitheater of high peaks.
 It offers the closest access to the headwaters of the Mountain River, just 20 kilometers from the Yukon Boundary.
 Some of your guide team will have flown in ahead of time to portage the rafts and trip gear to the river.
 They will meet you upon arrival at Dusty Lake and escort you along the half mile long portage that brings you to a camp site on the Mountain River.